Thenemex/Thaumic-Industries-2-Expert/README.md

  - BaIzD1ThOn, HypeShadow, Pokebulbbi, RaiKoo54, 5parte, Vertf

 Huge thanks to the Testing team, sharing their in-game experience, and their ideas that got implemented to the pack :
-- Arctic_Howler, Apfiz, MinilinkMask, NotSenna
+- Arctic_Howler, Apfiz, MinilinkMask, NotSenna, Vatko

 And also thanks to the online players who shared opinions & report issues online about the pack that made it through development :
 - CloudyOrangeFox, goofy_fermat5688369, hron84, Reykjavik, Tenebry